GauriP/machine-learning/projects/capstone/project_report_template.md

 ### Model Evaluation and Validation

-**Run the chi square test**

 The final parameters chosen by gridsearchCV were chosen to because they gave the best results in the tried combinations.

 As a comparison between RandomsearchCV and grid search CV we did not see a whole lot of improvement.
 There were instances where RandomsearchCV performed just slightly better than gridsearchCV.

 The final parameters used in the algorithm implementation are as given below:
-**Give the final parameters once the gridsearhcv analysis completes**
+** final parameters**

 ### Justification

 The bench mark score that is provided on the Kaggle competition leaderboard is 20.25113 (log-loss method as described earlier).
 My personal benchmark using Decision tree classifier scores at 16.3507.
 The results I get from using random forest algorithm right out of the box is 1.0219.
-The result I get from tuning the random forest algorithm using RandomizedCV is **add score**. the result I get from using GridsearchCV is **add score here**.
+The result I get from tuning the random forest algorithm using RandomizedCV is **0.86391**. the result I get from using GridsearchCV is **0.86818**.
+I ran the RandomizedsearchCV with a larger set of parameters.
+The score i got with that experiment is **0.85437**.
+As we can see the result we got with this model ismuch better than the grid searchCV result.
+We cannot run the same parameter grid in GridsearchCV since it would take prohibitive amount of time to run the grid with these many parameter values.
 There are other solutions on the Kaggle leaderboard which have performed much better classification than the results I have found.
-Based on this my conclusion is while the model implemented here is giving a good score it still needs to be tuned further to
+Based on this my conclusion is while the model implemented here is giving a good score it still needs to be tuned further to to be useful in a production environment.

 ## V. Conclusion